dznielle/labreport1/index.md

 Absolute Path: /workspaces/cse15l-lab-reports

-I got this output because `cat` displays the contents of files, in this case, the file is cat.md.
+I got this output because `cat` displays the contents of files, and, in this case, the file is cat.md.

 This is not an error.